SunannnSun/rosbag_to_mat/README.md

   <img src="https://github.com/nbfigueroa/rosbag_to_mat/blob/main/figs/franka-cooking-multistep.png" width="500x">
 </p>

 **Note:** This script only extracts the trajectories and converts them to the robot's reference frame.

-Segmentation of individual goal-oriented sub-tasks is performed in the repo [dsltl](https://github.com/yanweiw/dsltl) which is still under development/in preparation for submission.
+**Trajectory Segmentation** of individual goal-oriented sub-tasks as shown below:

+cannot be performed by tracking the gripper state.
+In this case an alternative state-change segmentation algorothm is necessary.
+Such an approach is in under development/in preparation for submission -- this can be found in the repo [dsltl](https://github.com/yanweiw/dsltl).

 #### Table setting task
 Involves grasping plates/cutlery from dish rack and placing it on a table.
 The script ``franka_tablesetting_process_rosbags.m``loads the rosbags recorded by tracking the end-effector for the franka emika panda during kinesthetic demonstrations as shown in the kinesthetic teaching example with the  [franka_interactive_controllers](https://github.com/nbfigueroa/franka_interactive_controllers/blob/main/doc/instructions/kinesthetic_teaching_recording.md) package or the [easy-kinesthetic-recording](https://github.com/nbfigueroa/easy-kinesthetic-recording) package on the ``latest-franka`` branch.